-Located in front of the Hampton Roads Convention Center, the plaza includes elements that were already at the site – water, concrete and earth – and added a fourth, weathering steel.
+The plaza is meant to be a living monument, with new honorees added periodically.
+Located in front of the Hampton Roads Convention Center, the plaza includes elements that were already at the site – water, concrete, and earth – and added a fourth, weathering steel.

-The steel symbolizes the strength of those who are honored, and is meant to stand the test of time.
+The steel symbolizes the strength of those who are honored and is meant to stand the test of time.
 It will react with salt and humidity to create a protective oxide coating that will change from orange to a browner hue over several decades.

-You can learn more about Hampton’s rich history by visiting the Hampton History Museum at 120 Old Hampton Lane, or going online to Hampton History Museum.
+You can learn more about Hampton’s rich history by visiting the Hampton History Museum at 120 Old Hampton Lane or going online to Hampton History Museum.